KANwa-PL/todo-app/test-cases.md

 # Identifying key functionalities of the application:

 ## Displaying TODOs
-The application displays exisitng TODOs.
+The application displays existing TODOs.
 If there are no TODOs added yet, the application displays a 'No Todos' message.
 If all TODOs are removed, the application also goes back to the 'No Todos' message.

 ## Adding TODOs
 The application lets the user add new TODO in a modal window [a simple form].
 Once added, the new TODO is displayed in the main view.
 The application does not display newly created TODOs in any specific order.
 The application does not allow adding an empty-titled TODO.